verhas/License3j/readme.md

 Integer value `0x21CE4E5E` that stands for `21` -> `LI`, `CE` itself, `4E` -> `N` (ASCII), `5E` -> `SE` and reads together as `LICENSE`.
 It is a bit lame but gives a bit of joy to the game and prevents accidental loading of non-license files.
-Since the sizes and the types are stored on four bytes
+Since the sizes and the types are stored on four bytes as Integers very large files could be loaded accidentally.

+If the loading of too large files is a concern there are size limiting constructors for the class `LicenseReader`.

 ### Feature length 4bytes